When you think of SEO, you probably think of Google.

 Facebook native videos have more impressions than YouTube videos shared on Facebook.

-And they have higher watched times.
+They also have higher watched times.

 But does this mean you shouldn’t share YouTube videos to Facebook?